Dr David Howard PhD

 The Statistical Genetics Unit

-Led by Professor Cathryn Lewis, it is a cross-school unit, comprising 20 researchers in the Social, Genetic and Developmental Psychiatry Centre and in the Department of Medical and Molecular Genetics.
+Led by Professor Cathryn Lewis, it is a cross-school unit, comprising 20 researchers in the Social, Genetic & Developmental Psychiatry Centre and in the Department of Medical and Molecular Genetics.
 Our aims are to develop and apply statistical methods to identify and characterise the genetic component to common, complex disorders.

 Research